qouteall/qouteall-blog/Cognitive-biases.md

 Examples:

 - Not wanting to diagnose health problem.
-- Reluctant to stop-loss for an investment decision that turn out to be bad.
+- Reluctant to check the account after an investment failed.

 ## Quick simplified understanding

-Human can learn from the world in an **information-efficient** way: learning from very few information quickly.
+We can learn from the world in an **information-efficient** way: learning from very few information quickly.
 (On the other side, current deep learning technology is information-inefficient, as it requires tons of training data to get good results.)

 The flip side of information-efficient learning is **hasty generalization**.
 We tend to generalize from very few examples quickly, rather than using logical reasoning and statistical evidence, thus easily get fooled by randomness.

-**The reality is complex, so we need to simplify things to make them easier to understand and easier to remember.
+The reality is complex, so **we need to simplify things to make them easier to understand and easier to remember.
 However, the simplification can get wrong.**

 To simplify, we tend to **make up reasons of why things happen**.
 A reasonable thing is simpler and easier to memorize than raw complex facts.